Research and Planning

 It was February and there was a cold spurt, so we made a fire and hunkered around.
 No one seemed to want to leave the fire pit.
 You knew the second you got up, it was going to turn cold.

 I finally braved it and took off for my tent.
-It didn’t take long to warm up in my quilt and I quickly fell asleep with the cold weather.
+It didn’t take long to warm up in my quilt and I quickly fell asleep in the cold weather.

 Hiking the Park – Our Favorite Route